taniadcg/my-portfolio/deep-learning-and-ai-projects/image-classification-detection-yolo-cifar10/README.md

 ## Description
 This project focuses on image classification and object detection using the YOLOv3 model and transfer learning techniques on the CIFAR-10 dataset.

+**Note:** Some folders and features in this project are still under development and may not be fully implemented.
+Please check back later for updates, or feel free to explore the current features that are available.

 ## Program and Version
 - **Programming Language**: Python
 - **Version**: 3.9.7